tim50687/ShapeAlbum/README.md

 ## About The Project

-In this project, I will build an application that helps to create a simple "photo album" from shapes.
-The main functions of the photo album are:
+In this project, I will build an application that helps to create a simple "photo model" from shapes.
+The main functions of the photo model are:

 * `Put shape function`: Put the shape on the canvas.
 * `Change shape size function`: Change the size of the shape on the canvas.